awsdocs/aws-codepipeline-user-guide/doc_source/reference-variables.md

 Some action providers produce a defined set of variables\.
 You choose from default variable keys for that action provider, such as commit ID\.

+To see step\-by\-step examples of using output variables, see [Tutorial: Use Lambda Output Variables in a Pipeline](tutorials-lambda-variables.md) and [Example: Use Variables in Manual Approvals](actions-variables.md#actions-variables-examples-approvals)\.

 **Variable Limits**

 For limit information, see [Quotas in AWS CodePipeline](limits.md)\.